GLOBAL MARKETS-Dollar at 5-week low boosts commodities; stocks gain

 By Saqib Iqbal Ahmed

-NEW YORK, June 8 (Reuters) - The U.S. dollar fell on Wednesday on waning expectations of a near-term interest rate hike and an index of world equity markets advanced to a six-week high.
+NEW YORK, June 8 (Reuters) - The U.S. dollar fell on Wednesday on waning expectations of a near-term interest rate hike, boosting commodity prices, while an index of world equity markets advanced toward a six-week high.

-Commodities rallied on the weaker dollar and crude oil futures hit fresh 2016 highs on persistent worries related to supply outages.
+Oil prices rose to eight-months highs, up for a third consecutive session on supply worries, and U.S. bonds held steady before a 10-year note auction.

-The dollar fell to a five-week low against a basket of currencies as traders reduced bets of an imminent U.S. interest rate increase following a poor jobs report and perceived dovish comments from the Federal Reserve Chair Janet Yellen.
-The index was down 0.29 percent to 93.558.
+The MSCI world equity index, which tracks shares in 45 nations, was last up 0.32 percent, but European shares snapped a two-day rally, hurt by a drop in financial stocks.

 “A positive move develops its own momentum,” said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland.